 Private schools are generally ultra-modern with tennis and basketball courts, snack shops and vending machine areas.
 There is usually ample outdoor space for the students to play.
 The classrooms have white boards, computers, internet access and air conditioning.

-There is no use of technology, so over time, you may be given more flexibility in the classes and be able to take the students outside to do sports or leisure activities.
+There is less use of technology, so over time, you may be given more flexibility in the classes and be able to take the students outside to do sports or leisure activities.
 In the classrooms, there is often no air-conditioning which means that being outside might give the students a well-deserved refresher in their long study days.

 In each class, there are around 12-15 students, so it feels more like a family.
 The total number of students in the school will normally be around 1000, so you get to know most faces and personalities.